aerende/WEB_PROXY_WITH_CACHE/README.md

-This is a Web Proxy using sockets attached to an LRU cache all written in ruby without using any libraries.
+This is a multi-threaded Web Proxy using sockets attached to a LRU cache all written in ruby without using any libraries.

 The LRU cache consists of two data structures: